Crystallize logo

 Decoding the Hype: What Are React Server Components?

-And is it something you should use in your application?
-Does it replace SSR and suspense?
-Let’s go through each of these questions individually and better understand the core concepts behind React Server Components, their advantages, and their impact on modern web development practices.
+Let’s go through important questions to better understand the core concepts behind React Server Components, their advantages, and their impact on modern web development practices.

 What are React Server Components?